DanielSSilva/danielssilva.github.io/about.md

 Feel free to contact me through the contacts at the bottom of this page.

 ### Icons licensing
-The icons used on my blog are downloaded from [font-awesome](https://fontawesome.com/license).
+The icons used on my blog are provided by [font-awesome](https://fontawesome.com/license).